 Volatility doesn’t change our commitment to you at Principal®.
 Although volatility is typically a short-term phenomenon, we’re not advocating short-term, reactive investment decisions.
 A practical investment approach is generally based on a long-term view and your time horizon.
-Here are things to keep in mind:
+Here are three things to keep in mind:

 - Volatility may bring opportunity.
 Markets can overreact—and sell off more than the economic fundamentals would suggest they should.
 When markets dip for this reason, you can potentially buy more with the money you invest.

 - Market drops don’t necessarily reflect what’s going on with the U.S. economy.
-Our economists anticipate the U.S. economy growing through 2020.

 - Keep thinking about a broadly diversified portfolio, which may help during volatile periods.